Ankur2606/CryptoBeachSoccer/README.md

 ## 🚀 Features

 - **Unique Crypto Characters**: Choose from Bitcoin, Ethereum, Dogecoin, or PepeCoin
+- **3D Human Characters**: Play as Giga Chad or Beach Baddy with realistic 3D models
-- **Special Abilities**: Each character has unique powers based on their crypto identity
+- **Special Abilities**: Each character has unique powers based on their identity
+- **Orange ID Authentication**: Optional secure login via Orange ID Web3 authentication
 - **Beach Environment**: Play on a vibrant beach field complete with palm trees and sand
 - **Physics-Based Gameplay**: Realistic ball movement and character interactions
 - **Responsive Design**: Play on desktop or mobile devices